 - Look for “gluten-free” on the product label.
 If a product is gluten-free, most manufacturers will make it very clear on the label.
 If there’s no mention of it, there may be gluten lurking in the ingredient list.

 - Check for phrases like “may contain wheat” or “made on shared equipment with wheat ingredients.”
 Products with these warnings may contain gluten, so look elsewhere.

 - Scan the ingredient list for items that indicate gluten is present.
 Be wary of foods that are prone to cross-contamination.

 - Select a protein powder made from animal products.
 Opting for protein derived from chicken, whey, beef, or other animal products may reduce the likelihood that the protein source has been contaminated by traces of gluten.

 - Choose a quality protein powder that does not contain unnecessary additives.
 This limits the likelihood that you will accidentally overlook a hidden source of gluten.

 Going gluten-free doesn’t mean that you have to miss out on the many advantages offered by protein powders.
 Avoiding gluten in protein powder simply requires selecting a high-quality powder made from a gluten-free source, like chicken, and reviewing the label.

 Try CHiKPRO™, a nutritious chicken protein isolate powder.
 Versatile and easy to use, this protein supplement contains 25 grams of protein in each 30-gram scoop!
 Plus, you can use it in pizza, waffles, smoothies, frittatas, and many more delicious recipes.
 It is non-allergenic, dairy-free, and gluten-free.
-CHiKPRO™ also features in SNX-SMART™ Chicken Protein Snack Mix, which comes in several different flavors, including Sweet BBQ, Cheese Pizza, and Cinnamon Bun.
+CHiKPRO™ also features in MEAT-SNX™ Chicken Protein Snack Mix, which comes in several different flavors, including Sweet BBQ, Cheese Pizza, and Cinnamon Bun.
 Here’s where you can get products powered by CHiKPRO™.